Hypoglycemia is a condition characterized by an abnormally low level of blood sugar (glucose), your body's main energy source.

 Hypoglycemia is commonly associated with the treatment of diabetes.
 However, a variety of conditions, many of them rare, can cause low blood sugar in people without diabetes.
 Like fever, hypoglycemia isn't a disease itself — it's an indicator of a health problem.

-Immediate treatment of hypoglycemia involves quick steps to get your blood sugar level back into a normal range — about 70 to 100 milligrams per deciliter or mg/dL (3.9 to 5.6 millimoles per liter or mmol/L) — either with high-sugar foods or medications.
+Immediate treatment of hypoglycemia involves quick steps to get your blood sugar level back into a normal range — about 70 to 110 milligrams per deciliter, or mg/dL (3.9 to 6.1 millimoles per liter, or mmol/L) — either with high-sugar foods or medications.
 Long-term treatment requires identifying and treating the underlying cause of hypoglycemia.

-Your body needs a steady supply of sugar (glucose) in order to function properly.
-If glucose levels become too low, as occurs with hypoglycemia, it can have these effects on your brain:
+Similar to the way a car needs gas to run, your body and brain need a constant supply of sugar (glucose) to function properly.
+If glucose levels become too low, as occurs with hypoglycemia, it can cause these signs and symptoms:

-These signs and symptoms aren't specific to hypoglycemia.
-There may be other causes.
-An intravenous blood sample to test your blood sugar level at the time of these signs and symptoms is the only way to know for sure that hypoglycemia is the cause.
+Many conditions other than hypoglycemia may cause these signs and symptoms.
+A blood sample to test your blood sugar level at the time of these signs and symptoms is how to know for sure that hypoglycemia is the cause.

 When to see a doctor